fullstacksjs/eslint-config/README.md

 $ npm install --save-dev @fullstacksjs/eslint-config eslint prettier
 ```

+⚡️ That's it, you don't need to install any eslint-plugin!
+If you already have some plugins installed, please remove them.

 ## Usage

 To use the configuration, all you need is to export the generated config by the `defineConfig` function.
-The configuration reads the metadata from your root `package.json` file and automatically adds the rules and plugins that are needed.
+It automatically enables required plugins with **Auto Module Detection**.

 ### ESM